How to Add “Take Ownership” to the Right-Click Menu in Windows Explorer

 Important: Before you begin, keep in mind that modifying the registry is risky, and if done incorrectly, it can result in irreversible damage to your installation.
 Before continuing, it’s a good idea to make a full backup of your device.
 You can also create a system restore point, which will allow you to undo any changes you’ve made with this guide.

-Also See: How to play DVD Video_TS folder files in Windows 10
+Also See: How to Create a Shutdown Icon in Windows 10

 Do the following to add a “Take Ownership” option to the right-click menu: